 On the House Oversight and Reform Committee, chair Rep. Carolyn Maloney (D-NY) and Ranking Member Rep. James Comer (R-KY) are returning.
 The committee is expected to focus on pandemic issues, including the distribution of relief funds and the vaccine approval and distribution process, in addition to drug pricing.

 For the Appropriations Committees, the Senate will likely keep Sen. Richard Shelby (R-AL) and Sen. Patrick Leahy (D-VT) in place, but the House will see a new Chairwoman — either Rep. Rosa DeLauro (D-CT), Rep. Marcy Kaptur (D-OH), or Rep. Debbie Wasserman Schultz (D-FL).
 Rep. DeLauro is the current chair of the Subcommittee on Health and is deeply invested in public health.
 The chair will be important because funding for the COVID-19 crisis, ongoing rebuilding on national public health functions, vaccine supplies and distribution, and the provider fund all require robust appropriations.

 The lame duck session and the year ahead promise to bring significant attention to – and legislative and executive branch action in – federal health policy.
-As always, the District Policy Group and Faegre Drinker are here to help advance your legislative and regulatory goals.
+As always, Faegre Drinker is here to help advance your legislative and regulatory goals.